Yom HaShoah Ceremony 2022

 Wednesday, April 27, 2022 from 7 PM to 7 PM

 Of the 76,000 names inscribed on the Wall of Names, the names of the people deported from France are pronounced one by one.
-Some 200 people, former deportees, parents, volunteers, children... will take turns to read, from the lists from Serge Klarsfeld’s Memorial of the Deportation Book (Association des FFDJF), the names of "those whose only name remains" (Simone Veil).
+Some 200 people, former deportees, parents, volunteers, children... will read in turn, from the lists from Serge Klarsfeld’s Book of the Deportation Memorial (Association of the FFDJF), the names of "those whose only name remains" (Simone Veil).

 The ceremony is open to the public on the forecourt of the Shoah Memorial from 7 PM to 1:45 AM and then from 6 AM to 7 PM.